bean-mhm/realbloom/USAGE.md

 ![Dispersion result](images/tutorial/3-disp.png)

+In the *Color Management* panel, I've set my view transform to *AgX*, and I'm using the *Punchy* artistic look.
+More on this in a second.

 Now, hit *Save* in the *Image List* panel, and save the dispersion result as `kernel.exr`.

 ## Convolution Input

 This is the image we want to apply bloom on.
 We'll need an open-domain image for this, which preserves pixel values outside the 0-1 range.
+If you're confused, I get it, so here are some questions and answers to hopefully help you better understand how open-domain (A.K.A.
+HDR) images work.
+If you're a nerd in this field, feel free to skip this part.

 > Q: **What on earth is an Open-Domain Image?**